Taymindis/Channeling/README.md

-        HttpRequest httpRequest = new HttpRequest(
+        HttpRequest httpSingleRequest = new HttpRequest(
                 cs,
                 "127.0.0.1",
                 80,